 What mistakes did you make in the first 10 minutes of your day?
 Think about what you can fix to be more productive.
 If you follow these tips, you will have more energy to complete tasks and an effective plan to help you complete them.

 P.S.
 You may have noticed that wearing pajamas isn’t on the list of no-nos.
 For some people, the psychological effects of wearing lounge clothes may seem to hamper productivity.
-However, there is not one single study that shows that working in your pajamas has any impact whatsoever on your productivity.
+However, there is not one single study that indicates working in pajamas has any impact whatsoever on your productivity.
 None.
 Zero.
 Nada.
-Just don’t get caught in your pjs on a Zoom call, because other people might think you’re lazy!
+Just don’t get caught in your pjs on a Zoom call, because other people will think you’re lazy!